tldr-pages/tldr/README.md

 # Contributing

 Your favourite command isn't covered?
 You can think of more examples?
+New features?

+`tldr` is under [MIT license](http://opensource.org/licenses/MIT).
+You're free to modify or redistribute the source and content, but why not contribute over here? :)

 Just [open an issue](http://github.com/rprieto/tldr/issues) or [send a pull request](https://github.com/rprieto/tldr/pulls), it's all **Markdown** stored right here on Github.